dianadesiree/system-automation-scripts/README.md

 ### Option 2: Use the Windows Installer

-For Windows users, the project also includes a packaged installer:
+For Windows users, the project includes a packaged installer:

 - `distribution/windows/FileOrganizer_Setup.exe`

-This installer was created with **Inno Setup** and is intended to make the application easier to install and distribute.
+This installer was created with **Inno Setup** to simplify installation and distribution.

 ### Option 3: Use the Portable ZIP Package

-For a portable version, see:
+For a portable version, use:

 - `distribution/windows/FileOrganizer_v1.0.zip`